csomgyula/select2/doc/bookmark.md

 For instance if 10% of the code is not parallelizable, then Amdahl's law states, that at most cca.
 10x improvement can be achieved even if using more then 10 processors.

-(2) The above law does not take several factors into consideration.
-For instance what happens if `B` is not constant instead it changes as `p` changes.
-Sample:

-Assume that we have an input stream of numbers and we want to determine the MAX value.
-Assume also that the stream contains N numbers and the reading can be split into different threads.
-A parallel algoritm could be the following:

-1. Stage 1.
-Read the stream in p parallel streams and in each stream determine the MAX number.
-Let the sequential algoritm run at `T(1) = T(N, 1) = c * N`, where `c` is some constant determined by the speed of read and the processor.
-Then each process run in `T(1)/p = c * N / p` time.
-2. Stage 2.
-Determine the MAX number from the `p` MAX values produced by the  parallel streams.
-Again this is parallelized within the `p` processes in a B-Tree manner, which yields a `log p` time.

-Hence the total time for the algoritm when using p parallel processes:

-    T(1)/p + log p = c * N / p + log p

-The improvement is

-          c * N                p
-    -----------------  = --------------------- -> p, if p fixed, N -> infinitum
-    c * N / p + log p    1 + p * log p / c * N

-hence Amdal's law in its original form is not true.
-The reason is that the parallel portion is not constant, converges to zero as N increases:

-           log p
-    B = ----------- -> 0, if p fixed, N -> infinitum
-           c * N

 [Wikipedia: Gustafson's law](http://en.wikipedia.org/wiki/Gustafson%27s_law)